Pedroalbuquerque/ESPBASE/README.md

 You should copy the example/template to your own projects/<myProj> folder and rename it accordingly.

 Once loaded, the skecth will try to load configuration from EEPROM(flash) (nothing will be saved when loaded for the first time), and if no configuration is found, board will enter in AP mode.
-In this mode a new AP will be available for you to connect your PC or Mobile phone, with the name "ESP8266-xxxx" and no password.
+In this mode a new AP will be available for you to connect your PC or Mobile phone, with the name "ESP8266-xxxx" or "ESP32-xxxx" and no password.
 The board will be assigned the IP:192.168.4.1.
-Once you connect your PC or phone to this AP("ESP8266-xxxx"), you can open a browser and try to access the adress 192.168.4.1, that will show you the main configuration page
+Once you connect your PC or phone to this AP("ESP8266-xxxx" or "ESP32-xxxx"), you can open a browser and try to access the adress 192.168.4.1, that will show you the main configuration page
 Choose "Network Configuratin button" to define SSID and Password so the board can connect to your home Access point(router) and use the "Save" button to save it to the EEPROM.
 Board will reset and connect to your router aquiring a new IP adress on your lan network.
 On your Serial Monitor you can see what is the board new IP adress assigned by your router and you can now connect to the board via this new IP.